Best practices for reliability

 1. Design for failure

 Apache Spark, as the compute engine of the Databricks lakehouse, is based on resilient distributed data processing.
-In case of an internal Spark task not returning a result as expected, Apache Spark automatically reschedules the missing tasks and continues with the execution of the entire job.
-This is helpful for failures outside the code, like a short network issue or a revoked spot VM.
-Working with both the SQL API and the Spark DataFrame API comes with this resilience built into the engine.
+If an internal Spark task does not return a result as expected, Apache Spark automatically reschedules the missing tasks and continues to execute the entire job.
+This is helpful for out-of-code failures, such as a brief network problem or a revoked Spot VM.
+Working with both the SQL API and the Spark DataFrame API, this resiliency is built into the engine.

 Automatically rescue invalid or nonconforming data

-Invalid or nonconforming data can lead to crashes of workloads that rely on an established data format.
-To increase the end-to-end resilience of the whole process, it is best practice to filter out invalid and nonconforming data at ingestion.
-Supporting rescued data ensures you never lose or miss out on data during ingest or ETL.
-The rescued data column contains any data that wasn’t parsed, either because it was missing from the given schema, because there was a type mismatch, or the column casing in the record or file didn’t match that in the schema.
+Invalid or nonconforming data can cause workloads that rely on an established data format to crash.
+To increase the end-to-end resiliency of the entire process, it is best practice to filter out invalid and nonconforming data at ingest.
+Support for rescued data ensures that you never lose or miss data during ingest or ETL.
+The rescued data column contains any data that was not parsed, either because it was missing from the given schema, because there was a type mismatch, or because the column body in the record or file did not match that in the schema.

-• Databricks Auto Loader: Auto Loader is the ideal tool for streaming the ingestion of files.
+• Databricks Auto Loader: Auto Loader is the ideal tool for streaming the file ingestion.
 It supports rescued data for JSON and CSV.
-For example, for JSON, the rescued data column contains any data that wasn’t parsed, possibly because it was missing from the given schema, because there was a type mismatch, or because the casing of the column didn’t match.
+For example, for JSON, the rescued data column contains any data that was not parsed, possibly because it was missing from the given schema, because there was a type mismatch, or because the casing of the column did not match.
 The rescued data column is part of the schema returned by Auto Loader as _rescued_data by default when the schema is being inferred.

 Configure jobs for automatic retries and termination